Brand Growth & SEO

 5. View-through conversions: The number of views on your ads by people who later convert, even if they never click immediately.

-Remember that this number will lie outside other marketing efforts; for an apples-to-apples view, use one of the metrics above.
+Remember that this number will likely be distinct from other marketing efforts; for an apples-to-apples comparison, use one of the metrics above.

 Retargeting and Data Privacy